sbozich/Seminal-and-other-works-and-documents/README.md

 #### My seminal works and published papers in PDF format on coding thematics.
-Language of the document indicated in file name.
+Language of the document indicated in the file name.